FelixReuthlinger/MistlandsSinglePlayer/README.md

 ## Change log

+* 1.3.2 -> more feathers
+* 1.3.1 -> mod updates and deactivated most better ward protections, so if you coop it is easier to use ;)
 * 1.3.0 -> Azu merged some mods, might require new profile to get clean mod pack experience; changed mining to have less chance to get ore nodes explode; ofter mod updates
 * 1.2.0 -> mod upgrades mainly, replaced extended inv mod, I think re-creating the profile to download the pack might be a good choice to get all changes set up properly
 * 1.1.7 -> cllc mending/reflective boss abilities decreased